masoncusack/PopWordSearch/README.md

 This could easily be expanded to support documents in German, French, Greek, and more languages, by utilising [spaCy's other language models](https://spacy.io/usage/models), and [language detection](https://spacy.io/universe/project/spacy-langdetect).

 Parameterised HTML was used as a makeshift frontend due to the lack of time to build out a more elaborate one.
-I do not class myself as proficient in front end development, and would be happy to discuss the many better ideas for a production scenario.
-I would argue the production of a suitable and robust front end constitutes an additional project.

-## In the future...

-I'd like to:

-- Provide better messaging - the current version of the app gives no instruction when, for example, the user fails to upload a file or uploads the wrong file type.
-A mature frontend can better model dynamic state, to reject certain inputs and give warnings in a way that properly instructs users.
-- Write unittests which report out to the CI/CD process in GitHub/Azure Devops using a JUnit reporting library like [xmlrunner](https://pypi.org/project/xmlrunner/).
-- Exploring other data structures and approaches for processing text to make this faster and more memory efficient, particularly as the number of files uploaded increases.
-- As part of additional front-end work, explore better ways of visualising the returned data.
-Large numbers of sentence examples are particularly difficult to display neatly and readably in a table structure.
-- Processing txts on the fly, rather than relying on temporarily uploading all files to the server, then processing the contents of the upload directory.

 ## Running the app